drghirlanda/alex/Manual.md

         W    square 50         white       0       0
         P    square 50         255,128,128 0       0

-The fields should be fairly intuitive, but here is what they mean in
+The fields should be fairly intuitive, but here is a detailed
-detail:
+explanation:

 - **Name**: An arbitrary label for the stimulus, so that it can be referenced in Phases.csv.
 It can be anything that does not contain